MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 This is the default parameter if no parameters are present but values are present in the command line.
-The specified script runs in the local scope ("dot-sourced"), so that the functions and variables that the script creates are available in the current session.
+The specified script runs in the local scope ("dot-sourced") of the new session, so that the functions and variables that the script creates are available in at new session.
 Enter the script filepath and any parameters.
 File must be the last parameter in the command, because all characters typed after the File parameter name are interpreted as the script filepath followed by the script parameters.